-Automatic Transmission (A/T) or Continuously Variable Transmission (CVT) P (Park) position mechanism On a fairly steep hill check that the vehicle is held securely with the shift selector in the P (Park) position without applying any brakes.
+Continuously Variable Transmission (CVT) P (Park) position mechanism (if so equipped) On a fairly steep hill check that the vehicle is held securely with the shift selector in the P (Park) position without applying any brakes.

 Parking brake Check the parking brake operation regularly.
 The vehicle should be securely held on a fairly steep hill with only the parking brake applied.
 If the parking brake needs adjustment, see a NISSAN dealer.